 The ritual of Horiatiki salad making

-The recipe for the Horiatiki salad is easy and quick, so it is suitable even for novice and casual cooks.
+The recipe for the Horiatiki salad is easy and quick, so it is suitable even for novice or casual cooks.
 Preparing the Greek salad is a feast, because all those fresh ingredients are such appetite teasers that it’s hard to resist not to chew on some of them while slicing, cutting, or crumbling.
 But when you know what comes afterwards, when salad is not only done but eaten, you gladly wait for that moment called “papara” in Greek.

 Let’s start making the horiatiki salad.
 Wash the tomatoes and cucumbers and let them dry.
 Then cut and slice the tomatoes, onions and cucumbers, and place them in a large bowl.
 Add olives and crumbled feta cheese (and capers if using).
 Now sprinkle with salt and olive oil.
 Add oregano and toss gently.
 The salad is ready to be served.

-Horiatiki salad goes with many dishes, but it can be a dish itself since it contains all necessary ingredients.
+Horiatiki salad goes with many dishes, but it can be a dish itself since it contains all the necessary ingredients.
 The best part comes at the end – papara: soaking bread in the juice of the Greek salad!
-That mixture of olive oil, and juices of veggies that get soaked by olive oil while the salad was at the table – especially the juice from tomatoes and the enhanced flavor of oregano touched by olives, is something to die for.
+That mixture of olive oil, and juices of veggies that get soaked by olive oil while the salad was at the table – especially the juice from tomatoes and the enhanced flavour of oregano touched by olives, is something to die for.

 Well, you can do it by putting the bite of bread on the fork and deep it in the mixture, but when you eat the Greek salad at home, just take a piece of bread with your hand and soak it.
 Yummy!